 Change your withholdings.
 When you started at your job, your employer asked you to fill out the W-4 Employee’s Withholding Allowance Certificate.
 The amount of federal income tax that has been withheld from your pay is based on your personal and financial situation at that time.
 Now that you’re married, you’ll want to revisit the Form W-4 and change your marital status.

-Change tax withholding.
-A change in your marital status means you must give your employer a new Form W-4, Employee’s Withholding Allowance Certificate.
-If you and your spouse both work, your combined incomes may move you into a higher tax bracket.
+Note: if you and your spouse both work, your combined incomes may move you into a higher tax bracket.
 Use the IRS Withholding Calculator tool at IRS.gov to help you complete a new Form W-4.
-See Publication 505, Tax Withholding and Estimated Tax, for more information.

-Change in filing status.
-If you’re married as of Dec.
-31, that’s your marital status for the whole year for tax purposes.
+Change your filing status.
+Even though your wedding took place during the summer, as far as the IRS is concerned, you’ve been married all year.
+In fact, if you were married anytime before Dec.
+31 of the current tax year, that will be your marital status for the entire year for tax purposes.
 You and your spouse can choose to file your federal income tax return either jointly or separately each year.
 You may want to figure the tax both ways to find out which status results in the lowest tax.